Chart Color Schemes

 The level of residential development activity in Busselton Surrounds was found to be higher than 90% of real estate markets across the country

-Busselton Surrounds granted approval for approximately 196 residential properties annually.
-Over the past five financial years, from FY-21 to FY-25981 homes were approved, with an additional 44 approved in FY-26 so far.
-On average, around 2.1 people moved to the area per new home constructed over these five years, indicating solid demand supporting property values.
+Busselton Surrounds has recorded approximately 196 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25 inclusive, a total of 981 homes have been approved, with an additional 56 approved so far in FY26.
+On average, over these five years, around 2.1 people moved to the area per new home constructed, indicating solid demand that supports property values.

-New homes are being built at an average expected construction cost of $425,000, suggesting developers focus on the premium market with high-end developments.
-In FY-26, commercial development approvals totalled $47.3 million, reflecting robust local business investment.
-Compared to the Rest of WA, Busselton Surrounds has slightly more development, being 19.0% above the regional average per person over the five-year period, offering reasonable buyer options while sustaining existing property demand.
+New homes are being built at an average expected construction cost value of $425,000, suggesting developers focus on the premium market with high-end developments.
+This year alone, $47.3 million in commercial development approvals have been recorded, pointing to robust local business investment.
+Compared to the rest of WA, Busselton Surrounds has seen slightly more development, at 19.0% above the regional average per person over the past five years, offering reasonable buyer options while sustaining existing property demand.
 However, construction activity has eased recently.

 This level is substantially higher than the national average, indicating strong developer confidence in the location.
 Recent construction comprises 90.0% detached dwellings and 10.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 The location has approximately 87 people per dwelling approval, suggesting an expanding market.
-Population forecasts indicate Busselton Surrounds will gain 2,617 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts indicate Busselton Surrounds will gain 2,617 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development